[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 Introduction

-In Part 9, I used Copilot Studio's Document output to insert values into a template and generate a Word report.
+In the 9th installment, I used Copilot Studio's Document output to insert values into a template and generate a Word report.

-However, one issue remained: when called from the agent's chat, the download link for the generated Word file did not appear in the chat.
+However, one issue remained.
+When calling it from the agent's chat, the download link for the generated Word file does not appear in the chat.

-In this article, I verified (as of June 2026) the process of using Copilot Studio's agent flow to save the generated Word report to OneDrive and return a download sharing link to the chat.
+In this article, I used Copilot Studio's agent flow to save the generated Word report to OneDrive and return a download sharing link to the chat, verified on actual hardware as of June 2026.

-The end-to-end flow goes: "request in natural language → agent selects a tool → Word is generated → download link is returned."
+I'll walk through the end-to-end flow of "request in natural language → agent selects a tool → Word is generated → file download link is returned."

-I hope this serves as a reference for those who want to have an agent create documents and automate distribution in one go.
+I hope this serves as a reference for those who want to have an agent create documents and automate distribution all at once.

-Target audience: Those who want users to download files generated in Copilot Studio, and those who want to automate document distribution with agent flows.
+Target audience: Those who want to let users download files generated by Copilot Studio, and those who want to automate document distribution with agent flows.

 Series Article List

-This article is Part 11 of a series on building agents with Copilot Studio.
+This article is the 11th installment in a series on building agents with Copilot Studio.

 The series as a whole aims to build an agent that handles "collection → aggregation → charts → insights → documentation" end-to-end, and this article covers "distribution" of generated files as the finishing touch.